mickaelbeaudry/Drupoid/README.md

 -------

-Example Drupal module able to save a title and image coming from an Android or iOS application.
+Example Drupal module able to save a title and image coming from an Android (Phone and Glass) or iOS application.
 The source for this module and the application can be found at http://github.com/swentel/Drupoid

 Blog post: http://realize.be/posting-images-android-drupal